Skip to main content

 • Grounded in Evidence - Incremental building and revision of ideas based on evidence

-• Collaborative - class and teacher figure
+• Collaborative - class and teacher figure out ideas together

 product: